jfbenckhuijsen/node-cloud-functions/README.md

 #### Middleware support

-CloudFunctions has support for Express/Connect based middleware.
+CloudServant has support for Express/Connect based middleware.
 Middleware can be configured at top level for all paths or overridden on a per-path basis as detailed above.

-Given the extended configuration needed and the fact that this type of middleware is often used in various services CloudFunctions has support for the following standard middleware:
+Given the extended configuration needed and the fact that this type of middleware is often used in various services CloudServant has support for the following standard middleware:
 * CORS using [Node cors](https://github.com/expressjs/cors).
 * Authentication using [Passport](http://passportjs.org/)